 The best recovery smoothie recipe can have some extras.

-Include some raw cocoa powder or maca-cocoa powder for a different taste, enhanced energy, and extra antioxidants.
+Include some raw cocoa powder or maca-cocoa powder (affiliate link) for a different taste, enhanced energy, and extra antioxidants.
 It is also a great supplement for those trying to reduce caffeine intake.

 Add some berries as an extra shot of antioxidants.